 Transport and infrastructure in Sierra LeoneOur listing of the primary kinds of transport compares the infrastructure of Sierra Leone with the average of all countries in Africa.
 In many places, the traffic routes show considerable deficiencies and are often not in a particularly good condition.

 The waterways listed refer to inland traffic on rivers and canals.
 The number of ports includes those located on the total 402 km of coastline.
 In 2019, about 78,413.18 freight containers were transported.

 Back to overview: Sierra Leone

-With an average of 2236 traffic fatalities per year (2012 - 2019), road traffic in Sierra Leone is considered quite dangerous.
+With an average of 2260 traffic fatalities per year (2012 - 2019), road traffic in Sierra Leone is considered quite dangerous.
 This corresponds to around 4.3 accident fatalities per 30.5 inhabitants per year.
-By comparison, this figure is 5.9 in the European Union as a whole and 17.1 worldwide.
+By comparison, this figure is 12.2 in the USA and 17.1 worldwide.

 In Sierra Leone, traffic drives on the right-hand side of the road, i.e. people drive in the right-hand lane and overtake on the left.
 Oncoming traffic comes toward you on the left side.
+This regulation was enforced on March 1st, 1971.
 Here you can also find an overview of all countries with left-hand traffic.

 |total||per 1 mio|

 |Railroads||0 km||0.00 km||0.00 m|